WDI-SEA/react-development-course-materials/01-React-Key-Concepts/01-welcome-to-react-development-lecture.md

 * Before Class: Preparation
-- Update the following slides with specific information about you, your class, your city, and your local support team.
 - Take some time to consider your expectations for learners, and be prepared to talk about them.
 - Choose an "ice breaker" to run that will allow learners to get to know one another in a fun, informal, low-stakes way.
 We have a list of activities [here](https://docs.google.com/presentation/d/1a91IqhzijI_3EqU-trJbZN4vDDSU0rXqgIrqGwsWM7I/edit) for you to choose from (as well as other good slides to copy).
 If you have some good ones, feel free to share your ideas with us!
 - Before class, review completion data to understand how far your learners have progressed through the myGA pre-work.
 -- If most of your learners have completed the pre-work, you should be able to breeze through this lesson very quickly.
 -- If most of your learners have not completed all of the pre-work, you might want to spend more time on this lesson and reduce your timings for the rest of the lessons in Unit 1.

-* In Class: Materials
-- Projector
-- Internet connection
 </aside>

 ---

 ## Agenda